-- Demonstrate knowledge of the constructive elements of lighting. - Apply lighting and compositional elements in the design and completion of photo-based product narratives. - Examine and challenge the conventional elements of commercially based work. - Apply lighting theory and practice as it applies to creating image depth. - Create imagery that illustrates a fine art perspective in single and multi-image storytelling.
+- Demonstrate knowledge through research and application of the constructive elements of lighting. - Apply lighting and compositional elements in the design and completion of photo-based narratives. - Apply lighting theory and practice as it applies to creating image depth. - Create imagery that expresses a personal aesthetic through single and multi-image photographybased projects.